-With just a handful of ingredients you probably already have, this pork is sweet, salty, beautifully caramelised and absolutely irresistible.
+With just a handful of ingredients you probably already have, this Vietnamese pork recipe is sweet, salty, beautifully caramelised and absolutely irresistible.
 It’s the quick and easy version of Vietnamese Caramel Pork, a famous Vietnamese food speciality!

 It’s also just about the least sexy protein I know.
 Don’t you think?
 A dry aged piece of New York strip is sexy.
 Quail is gourmet.
 Oysters are….well, we’ve all heard that oysters are an aphrodisiac, right? 😉

 Mince is…well, it just isn’t fancy.
 And yet, it makes it into my shopping trolley every single week because it’s such good value and so versatile.
 Sure, there are the usual suspects you can make with mince.
 Bolognese, meatballs, burgers, Meatloaf, Shepherds Pie – to name a few of the more common ones.

 The crazy thing about this is that the ingredients list is so short.
 Chili, garlic, ginger, sugar and fish sauce.
 That’s it.
 Seriously!